Cirilcherian19/netflix-stock-prediction/README.md

 3:finally run python application.py to run the complete code NOW open up your local host and port check whether it is working fine..

+workflow:

+setup the github repository

+creating new environment

+setup setup.py and requirements.txt

+creating .gitignore file

+Run setup.py which will builds and create packages and reuirements

+Build src as a package

+under components data ingestion.py,data_transformation.py,modeltrainer.py are created for ingesting,transforming and training the model

+create logger.py  for logging purpose

+create exception.py for custom exception

+create utils.py for making functions that are frequently used in project

+##Deployment of the project

+deployed with python config,elastic beanstalk and cd pipeline

+1:create the application from AWS console

+2:create an environment for the application

+3:create cd pipeline for transfering data from github to AWS environment..

+4:execute pipeline for deploying the project